 Download my Excel file–> sentence-case (Puneet & Kevin).xlsx.

 My name is Kevin Lehrbass.
 I live in Markham, Ontario, Canada.
-I’m a Data Analyst at McKinsey & Company.
+I’m a Data Analyst.

 There are many amazing data tools out there.
 Microsoft Excel is one of them and it’s the universal tool that everyone has!